German Plum Streusel Cake

 German Plum Streusel Cake Ingredients

-I love brown sugar for extra caramel flavour and part wholewheat, but if you don’t have either, you can still make this with the white version of each.
+I love brown sugar for extra caramel flavour and part whole wheat flour, but if you don’t have either, you can still make this with the white version of each.

 The Process